Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 • Know you’ll need storage as part of your move

 An affordable alternative to hiring expensive movers, moving container companies can offer a less stressful approach compared to driving an enormous rental truck through crowded urban streets.
 If you’ve got a driveway or an apartment parking lot where you can keep a container for more than a day, you can set your own pace for moving.
-For example, with PODS standard service, the container is delivered to you and when it’s loaded, PODS will pick it up and take it to your new place, or keep it at a secure PODS Storage Center until you’re ready.
-Unlike many other container services, PODS is available for both long-distance moving and local moves.
-As an option, you can also hire hourly labor to help with loading, unloading or both.
+For example, with PODS standard service, the container is delivered to you and when it’s loaded, PODS will pick it up and take it to your new place or keep it at a secure PODS Storage Center until you’re ready.
+And unlike many other container services, PODS is available for both long-distance moving and local moves.
+As an option, you can also hire hourly labor to help with loading, unloading, or both.

 PODS moving containers can be great when you…